deater/vmw-meter/ay-3-8910/pt3/README_pt3.txt

 	(I don't think Vortex Tracker lets you add multiple?)

 	The bytes for the effects follow after the byte that ended the note.

+	The effect value on disk is not the same as that displayed when viewed in the tracker.

 	On	In
 	Disk  Tracker